Jaypatel18/SchoolWork/README.md

 # SchoolWork
-Adding all the school work to my github.
+Adding all the Iowa State University school work to my github.